Solla/HalfLifeAlyxEventDetector/README.md

     GiveAllUnlockedWeapons(true);
 ```

-Be aware that you should setup the object before **restarting** Half-Life: Alyx.
+Be aware that you should setup the object before **executing/restarting** Half-Life: Alyx.

-To restart Half-Life: Alyx, just pass the mod you selected.
+To programmatically execute/restart Half-Life: Alyx, just pass the mod you selected.

-You are allowed to pass a null pointer.
+If you don't wish to use other game mod, you are allowed to pass a null pointer to the function *HLA_Manager.RestartHalfLifeAlyx(NULL)*, and the program will only create minimum required game mod for game event detect purpose.

 ```
 HLA_Manager.RestartHalfLifeAlyx(HLA_Autoexec);